rydmike/flex_color_picker/README.md

   ),
 ```

-> The above `onSelectFocus` property is just used to inform the `ColorIndicator` that we do not want it to keep focus
+> The above `onSelectFocus` property is used to inform the `ColorIndicator` that we do not want it to keep focus
 > when we select and click on it in desktop and Web applications.
 On those platforms it gets focus when we
 > click on it to open the dialog from it.
 If it keeps focus while the dialog is open and after the dialog is closed,
-> the active focus overlay color will distort its actual color a bit, and then we cannot observe the selected
+> the active focus overlay color will distort its actual color a bit.
+In that case we cannot observe the selected
-> color, until we un-focus it.
+> color until we un-focus it.
 We don't want that, this property addresses this issues by automatically un-focusing
 > it after we clicked on it.

 Next we create a method to show a `ColorPicker` with the built-in `colorPickerDialog` dialog method.